handcock/WPROACM/README.md

 * Online, through the [WHO WPRO shinyapps.io server](https://worldhealthorg.shinyapps.io/WPRO-all-cause-of-mortality-and-excess-death-calculator/).

 * Offline by first installing it on your local machine using the WPROACM R package.
-First instal `R` (if you have not already).
+First install `R` (if you have not already).
 Then open `R` and type in the `R` Console:

 ```r
 source("http://www.stat.ucla.edu/~handcock/WPROACM.R")`